 17. All pupils receive a broad introductory curriculum which gives them experience in all of the aspects outlined above.
 In addition to mathematics, English, science and two languages (French and Spanish) they study history, geography, religious studies, art, music, drama, computing and PE.
-In Year 9, and in readiness for GCSE, science begins to be taught in discrete subject lessons by specialist teachers - chemistry, biology, and physics.
+In Year 9, and in readiness for GCSE, we introduce the teaching of electronics and business studies, and science begins to be taught in discrete subject lessons by specialist teachers - chemistry, biology, and physics.
 Those pupils for whom one or two modern foreign languages are too challenging (and who require further support in other subjects such as English or mathematics) are offered Academic Support or EAL (English as an Additional Language) lessons instead of one or both MFL subjects.